 and keep the generated API token to use it in your Bouncers configuration file.

-To allow a machine to communicate with the local API, the machine need to be validated by an administrator of the local API.
+To allow a machine to communicate with the local API, the machine needs to be validated by an administrator of the local API.

-There is two ways to register a crowdsec to a local API.
+There are two ways to register a crowdsec to a local API.

 $ sudo cscli machines add testMachine

-If your crowdsec run on the same server that the local API, then your credentials file will be generated automatically, else you will have to copy/paste them in your remote crowdsec credentials file (
+If your crowdsec runs on the same server as the local API, then your credentials file will be generated automatically, otherwise you will have to copy/paste them in your remote crowdsec credentials file (

 - You can use